Felix-Rainmaker/ACsleuth/README.md

 # ACsleuth
-Domain Adaptive and Fine-grained Anomaly Detection for Single-cell Sequencing Data and Beyond
+Domain Adaptive and Fine-grained Anomaly Detection for Single-cell Sequencing Data and Beyond.